A five-second test is a method of user testing that allows you to measure the first impression users have of your product.

 In this type of test, the respondent looks at the design of a website or app for 5 seconds.
-Afterward, he is asked questions.
+Afterward, they are asked questions.
 These may relate to, for example, what the respondent remembers.
 Personal impressions of the product can also be part of the questionnaire.

 The most commonly considered topics of a 5-second test are the following: